andyrimmer/Platypus/README.md

 Platypus has been tested with Python 2.6 and 2.7, and requires Cython 0.20.2 or later to build.

+### Prerequisites ###

-PREREQUISITES: Platypus requires htslib 1.2.1 or greater. htslib can be downloaded from the htslib website http://www.htslib.org/download/.
+Platypus requires htslib 1.2.1 or greater. htslib can be downloaded from the htslib website http://www.htslib.org/download/.

 To build and install htslib, cd into htslib source and type `make install`.
 This will install htslib under `/usr/local/` (see note below).
 To install htslib in any other directory use `make install prefix=/path/to/dir`.